Ditches, ponds and wood in raised beds.

 Wood was laid down, and soil was shoveled over, partly with a tractor and then with a shovel.

-The bend of the grey pipe is placed in the water.
-The water goes through the grey pipe into the canals.
+When the bend of the grey pipe is placed in the water, the water goes through the grey pipe into the canals.
 The orange bend faces upwards and the water remains in the pond.
 When the orange bend is placed in the water, the water will pass through the bypass and out into the gutter.